micknudsen/snpahoy/README.md

 Options:
   --minimum_coverage INTEGER      Only consider SNP positions with a lest this
                                   coverage  [default: 30]

+  --minimum_base_quality INTEGER  Only count bases with a least the quality
+                                  [default: 1]

   --homozygosity_threshold FLOAT  Consider a SNP position homozygote if
-                                  frequency of most common allele is this or higher  [default: 0.95] --help                          Show this message and exit.
+                                  frequency of most common allele is this or higher  [default: 0.95]

+  --help                          Show this message and exit.

 Commands: